 1. Your FAFSA will be saved, but a new browser window or tab will open.
 You will then be transferred to the IRS Web site.

-2. On the IRS website, enter the requested information exactly as it appears on your federal tax return – and they mean exactly.
+2. On the IRS website, enter the requested information exactly as it appears on your federal tax return.
+This match system is case-sensitive.

 4. Once you transfer your IRS tax information, questions that are populated with tax information will be marked with Transferred from the IRS.
 Do not override or adjust any of these fields.
 Then, provide any excluded information, sign your FAFSA with your PINs, and re-submit your application.

 For related questions and technical assistance: